Crazy For Symmetry

 A Commercial Society

-David Stairs Adolf Hitler once referred to the British as “a nation of shopkeepers.”
+Adolf Hitler once referred to the British as “a nation of shopkeepers.”
 But the Brits had nothing on the Indians when it comes to small business.
-One needn’t look too far to notice the importance of commerce to India.
-It is tantamount to a religion.
-I remember how focused Indians in East Africa […]
+One needn’t look too far to notice the importance of commerce to India….
+Continue Reading →

 Khajuraho